-2.1 Women SHGs under NRLM consist of 10-15 persons.
-In case of special SHGs i.e. groups in the difficult areas, groups with disabled persons, and groups formed in remote tribal areas, this number may be a minimum of 5 persons.
+- 2.1 Women SHGs under DAY-NRLM consist of 10-20 persons.
+In case of special SHGs i.e. groups in the difficult areas, groups with disabled persons, and groups formed in remote tribal areas, this number may be a minimum of 5 persons. - 2.2 DAY-NRLM promotes affinity based women Self Help Groups (SHGs). - 2.3 Only for groups to be formed with Persons with disabilities, and other special categories like elders, transgenders, DAY-NRLM will have both men and women in the Self-Help Groups.

-- 2.2 NRLM will promote affinity based women Self -help groups. - 2.3 Only for groups to be formed with Persons with disabilities, and other special categories like elders, transgenders, NRLM will have both men and women in the self-help groups. - 2.4 SHG is an informal group and registration under any Societies Act, State cooperative Act or a partnership firm is not mandatory vide Circular RPCD.No.
-Plan BC.13/PL-09.22/90-91 dated July 24th, 1991.
-However Federations of SHGs formed at village level, cluster level, and at higher levels are to be registered under appropriate acts prevailing in their States.
+2.4 SHG is an informal group and registration under any Societies Act, State cooperative Act or a partnership firm is not mandatory vide Circular RPCD.
+No. Plan BC.13/PL-09.22/90-91 dated July 24th, 1991.
+However Federations of Self Help Groups formed at village, Gram Panchayat, Cluster or higher level may be registered under appropriate acts prevailing in their States.